Two charities to pay $6 million to resolve U.S. pharma kickback probe

 But the government has alleged that various drugmakers have used charities like Good Days and PAN as means to improperly pay the co-pay obligations of Medicare patients using their drugs, in violation of the Anti-Kickback Statute.

-The department said Good Days, previously known as the Chronic Disease Fund, from 2010 to 2014 conspired with companies including Novartis AG, Astellas and Questcor, now owned by Mallinckrodt Plc , to pay kickbacks to Medicare patients.
+The department said Good Days, previously known as the Chronic Disease Fund, from 2010 to 2014 conspired with companies including Novartis AG, Astellas and Questcor, now owned by Mallinckrodt Plc, to pay kickbacks to Medicare patients using their drugs.

+Those drugs included H.P.
+Acthar Gel, an expensive treatment for a rare infant seizure disorder and multiple sclerosis that is subject of a related lawsuit by the government against Mallinckrodt over Questcor’s donations to the charity.

+The Justice Department said Questcor from 2010 to 2014 used the charity as a conduit to improperly subsidize patients’ copays, allowing it to keep raising prices for Acthar, whose price increased from $50 per vial in 2001 to $32,200 in 2014.

+Mallinckrodt declined to comment.
+It has said it believed its actions were lawful.

-PAN similarly permitted four companies including Bayer AG , Astellas, Dendreon Pharmaceuticals and Amgen Inc to use it as a conduit to pay patients kickbacks, the government alleged.
+PAN similarly permitted Bayer AG, Astellas, Dendreon Pharmaceuticals and Amgen Inc to use it as a conduit to pay patients kickbacks, according to the government’s allegations.

 Astellas and Amgen in April agreed to pay $100 million and $24.75 million, respectively, to resolve related claims.
-Mallinckrodt is fighting a lawsuit by the Justice Department over its donations to Good Days and denies wrongdoing.

-Representatives for the other companies did not immediately respond to requests for comment on Friday.
+Dendreon said it takes compliance seriously.
+Novartis declined to comment.
+The other companies’ representatives did not respond to requests for comment.

-Reporting by Nate Raymond in Boston; Editing by Hugh Lawson and Chris Reese
+Reporting by Nate Raymond in Boston; Editing by Chris Reese and Grant McCool